Saftophobia/terasoft-12/README.md

 </p>

 #### Games:
 * A race between two children to get the sense of acceleration.
-(Code is ported from code.google.com, my commits are enlisted under asafty2003@gmail.com )
 * Angry-Bird like to teach children how to adjust speed and angle.
 * Football shootout to get the sense of Power/Angle.

+#### Misc
+Code is migrated from code.google.com.